jack3898/discord-yt-bot/README.md

 TIP:
 If you use Visual Studio Code, there is an out of the box debugger profile you can use.

+### Monorepo

+This project uses a monorepo approach, so all local packages needed for this bot to run is defined in this repo.

+Any utilities and configs go in the `/packages` directory.
+And executable applications go in `/apps`.

+### Dependency injection

+DI is used a lot in this project.
+It helps with managing class instances and makes things easier to unit test.

+If you're not familiar with DI, it lets TS automatically construct and pass instances into a class constructor.
+You will see it used extensively with the command definitions.

 ### Testing

 You can run `yarn run test:watch` to run tests for all packages and files changed since the last commit.
 While you develop, I recommend just `cd`-ing to the package directory and running `npx jest --watch`.